 ZÓCALO

-Key terms include Licencia de Obra Menor (permit for minor works), Licencia de Obra Mayor(permit for major works), Proyecto Técnico (technical project), Visado (project approval by the Architects' Association), and Declaración Responsable (declaration of honor for certain minor works).
+Essential terms include Licencia de Obra Menor (permit for minor works), Licencia de Obra Mayor (permit for major works), Proyecto Técnico (technical project), Visado (project approval by the association of architects), and Declaración Responsable (declaration of responsibility for certain minor works).

 How do local authorities manage building permits in Spain?

-Permits are generally managed by theAyuntamiento (town hall) of each municipality.
-The process often involves the submission of a dossier including plans, the technical project, and sometimes an environmental impact study.
-Processing times vary according to the municipality and the complexity of the project.
+Permits are generally managed by the Ayuntamiento (city council) of each municipality.
+The process often involves submitting a file including plans, the technical project, and sometimes an environmental impact study.
+Processing times vary depending on the municipality and the complexity of the project.

-Common diagnostics include the Certificado de Eficiencia Energética (energy efficiency certificate), the Inspección Técnica de Edificios (ITE, equivalent to the global technical diagnosis), and sometimes a study of the building's structure, especially for older properties or major works.
+Common diagnostics include the Certificado de Eficiencia Energética (energy efficiency certificate), the Inspección Técnica de Edificios (ITE, equivalent to the global technical inspection), and sometimes a study of the building's structure, especially for older properties or major works.

 What are the criteria for obtaining a Licencia de Obra Mayor in Spain?

-The main criteria are :
+The main criteria are:

-- Compliance with the local Plan General de Ordenación Urbana (PGOU)
+– Compliance with the local Plan General de Ordenación Urbana (PGOU) (General Urban Development Plan)

 – Compliance with safety and accessibility standards